Devang-Solanki/recon.cloud/README.md

 ```
 go install github.com/Devang-Solanki/recon.cloud@latest
 ```
-Or you can download the pre-built binary.
+or you can download the pre-built binary.

 ## 📔 Usage
 #### `recon.cloud -h` will print help menu